YalekW5435/PopLib/README.md

     Full support of HTTP and HTTP/2 (maybe even HTTP/3), example: if one wants to share stats on an external server.
 (Prominent in all of PopCap's games before 2015).
     Full paklib support, with encoding and decoding available.
     Adding some more game examples.
+    Complete rework of the font classes, unified to PopFont, instead of using 3 separate rendering capabilties to render a font.
+    Add support for 3D coordinate systems, used alongside the blender model support in the near future. [?].
+    Add an IDE similar to unity or gamemaker but with specific use with this library, along with LawnProject's ResoddedFramework (called PopIDE).
+    Code can be edited in another IDE if preferred.

 # Licenses
     Please read the respective documents covering the separate licenses included with this library.